focalhaus/focal-haus-core-plugin/readme.txt

 Excluding logged-in users (like administrators and editors) from tracking is a common practice to avoid skewing your analytics data with internal traffic.
 The plugin gives you the option to enable or disable this feature based on your needs.

-= Why would I want to track subscribers but not other logged-in users? =
+= Why would I want to exclude specific user roles from tracking? =

-For membership sites, online courses, or subscription-based content, tracking subscribers' behavior is often critical for understanding user engagement and improving content.
-The "Track Subscribers Only" option lets you exclude staff and higher-level users (who might skew your analytics) while still gathering valuable data about your actual subscribers' behavior.
+Different user roles have different purposes on your site.
+For example:
+- You might want to exclude administrators and editors to prevent internal traffic from skewing your analytics
+- For membership sites, you might want to track subscribers while excluding staff
+- For e-commerce sites with WooCommerce, you might want to track customers but not shop managers
+- For LMS sites, you might want to track students but not instructors

+The role-based tracking controls let you create the exact configuration that makes sense for your site.

 == Screenshots ==